david-gwa/homewok/recent thoughts on ADS.md

 another big thing is about their high-level scenario description language(HLSDL), which I think is more abstract than OpenScenario. the HLSDL engine use hyper-parameters, SOTIF embedded scenario idea, and optimized scenario generator, which should be massive, random as well as KPI significantly, it should be a good scenario engine if it has these features.

+## Bosch VMS

+vehicle management system(VMS) is cloud nature framework from Bosch, which is used to meet the similar requirements as Nvidia's solution, to bring the closed-loop(CI/CD) from road test data collection, data anlaysis to fleet management. they have a few applications based on VMS:

+*  fleet batteries management(FBM)

+for single vehicle's diaglostic, prediction; and for the EV market, FBM can be used as certification for second-hand EV dealers

+* road coefficient system(RCS)

+Bosch has both in-vehicle data collection box and cloud server, RCS will be taken as additional sensor for ADS in prodcut

+* VMS in itself

+Bosch would like to think VMS as the PLM for ADS, from design, test, to deployment. and it shoul be easy to integrate many dev tools, e.g. labeling, simulation e.t.c

 ## what about safety